-The original Excelsior was a physical filming model designed by Nilo Rodis and Bill George and built at Industrial Light and Magic for Star Trek III: The Search for Spock.
-The model also appeared in The Voyage Home and Star Trek VI: The Undiscovered Country and was relabeled for use in the first two seasons of The Next Generation.
-The model was again refurbished with entirely new arrangements and details to represent a refit modification, the Enterprise-B, in Star Trek Generations.
+The original Excelsior was designed by Nilo Rodis and Bill George and built at Industrial Light and Magic for Star Trek III: The Search for Spock.
+The model also appeared in The Voyage Home and The Undiscovered Country, and was relabeled for use in the first two seasons of The Next Generation.
+It was refurbished again with entirely new arrangements and details to represent a refit modification, the Enterprise-B, in Star Trek Generations.

 The refit modifications were designed by John Eaves under the supervision of Herman Zimmerman.
-Since the original model was no longer in its original configuration, a new one was built by Greg Jein when the Excelsior appeared in the Voyager episode “Flashback,” if at a smaller scale.
-This model continued to be reused until a CGI Excelsior was built for later seasons of Deep Space Nine and Voyager.
+Since the original model was no longer in its original configuration, a new one was built by Greg Jein when the Excelsior appeared in the Voyager episode “Flashback”, if at a smaller scale.
+This model continued to be sed until a CGI of the Excelsior was made for later seasons of Deep Space Nine and Voyager.

-John Eaves writes in Star Trek: The Next Generation Sketchbook, The Movies (1998) that the Excelsior has always been his favorite starship.
+John Eaves writes in Star Trek: The Next Generation Sketchbook, The Movies that the Excelsior had always been his favorite ship.
 “Bill George’s design conveyed power, elegance and beauty, so when the task fell to me to modify the ship, I was both thrilled and concerned.”

 First, Eaves took an ILM photo that showed the Excelsior in Spacedock, did a rendering and started putting detail on the ship.
 Okuda pointed out they needed to design an area that protruded from the ship, so the Nexus energy ribbon could whip out a section while leaving most of the ship intact.

 So we built a section of decks extended out from the main body, which tapers gently on the bottom and flares out dramatically on the top.
 We also did a detail sketch of the area round the deflector disk, designating one area as the reactor room.